theparthway/docs/docs/developers/sdk/api-reference/Core.md

 - `x3x`: The order expired, so the initiator is eligible to redeem their funds. x indicates any number.
 - `xx3`: The order expired, so the follower is eligible to redeem their funds. x indicates any number.

-When creating orders, the follower is the backend Orderbook fillers.
+When creating orders, the follower is the backend Orderbook Fillers.

 ### Calculate Receive Amount